bmewburn/vscode-intelephense/README.md

     * Go to `Extensions`.
     * Search for `@builtin php`
     * Disable `PHP Language Features`.
+Leave `PHP Language Basics` enabled for syntax highlighting.

-    Note that other PHP extensions which provide similar functionality should also be disabled for best results.
+    Note that other (3rd party) PHP extensions which provide similar functionality should also be disabled for best results.
 2. Add glob patterns for non standard php file extensions to the `files.associations` setting.

     For example: `"files.associations": { "*.module": "php" }`.